 Step 1: Know your elected officials

 Find your legislator online.
-The windward legislators include: Senator Keohokalole, Representative Kitagawa, Representative Lee, Representative Matayoshi, Sentator Riviere, Senator Thielen, and Representative Thielen,
+The windward legislators include: Senator Keohokalole, Representative Kitagawa, Representative Lee, Representative Matayoshi, Sentator Riviere, Senator Thielen, and Representative Thielen, Your representative is likely open to meeting and will respond to emails.
+Make sure if you reach out that you are clear about your issue and the reasoning behind your concerns.

 Step 2: Track bills and testify

 The state's legislative website has a lot of great tools to help you stay on track of things you are interested in.
 You can look up bills, set up automatic email reminder tracking, and submit written testimony.
 If you hear of something you are concerned about, it's a good idea to set up measure tracking.
 Hearing notices are usually at least 48 hours in advance and once a hearing is scheduled, you can submit written testimony.
 You will have to sign up on the website with your email but you are not required to attend the hearings in person.
 However, just remember that your testimony is public.
+If you want to attend the hearing, you can either stand on your testimony (literally just stand when they call your name), or you can go up front and say your piece.
+Legislators are not allowed to answer any questions when you are testifying, though after all the testimonies are given, they make ask you to come back up and answer some of their questions.

 Step 3: Set up a meeting